Thelma Estrin: Early life and education

 Estrin was born Thelma Austern in New York City in 1924 and attended public schools there.
 Demonstrating an early aptitude for mathematics, she began her higher education at City College of New York (CCNY) in 1941.
 In the same year she met her soon-to-be husband, Gerald Estrin, while at CCNY, marrying him when she was only 17.
 In 1942, Estrin took a three-month engineering assistant course at Stevens Institute of Technology in 1942, when Gerald entered the Army during World War II.
 Soon after she worked for two years at Radio Receptor Company building electronic devices where she developed an interest in engineering.

 In 1946, Estrin and her husband moved to Madison, Wisconsin, to pursue undergraduate degrees in electrical engineering at the University of Wisconsin-Madison (UW).
 In 1948, Estrin received a Bachelor of Science, her first of three degrees in electrical engineering from UW.
 Subsequently, she received her Master of Science and Doctor of Philosophy in 1949 and 1951, respectively.

 Princeton and biomedical engineering research 1951–1953

-They moved to Princeton, New Jersey, in the early 1950s, where Gerald joined the Institute for Advanced Study at Princeton and became associated with the group that formed around John von Neumann.
-Thelma obtained a research position in the Electroencephalograph Department of the Neurological Institute of New York at Columbia Presbyterian Hospital in New York City, where she developed an interest in biomedical engineering.
+Estrin moved to Princeton, New Jersey, in the early 1950s.
+In 1951, Thelma obtained a research position in the Electroencephalograph Department of the Neurological Institute of New York at Columbia Presbyterian Hospital in New York City, where she developed an interest in biomedical engineering.